CraftAcademyLabs/ca_course/guides/react_checkout_guide/05_adding_multiple_products.md

 First, we want to make sure that there is a button where we can view the order.
 However, this button should only be visible when we have added products to our order.

+As a best practice, we will go back to our tests and refactor them a little.
 Refactor your code to look like this:

 ```js
 	[....]